Cydippe (Rhodes): Mythology

 The princess Cydippe was engaged by her father to a man named Ocridion and was about to marry him.
-But secretly from the rest of the Rhodians, her paternal uncle Cercaphus had fallen in love with her and devices a plan to be with her.
+But secretly from the rest of the Rhodians, her paternal uncle Cercaphus had fallen in love with her and deviced a plan to be with her.
 When time arrived for the wedding, the herald came to fetch Cydippe, but instead of delivering her to her rightful husband-to-be Ocridion, he took her to Cercaphus as agreed; this was the reason why heralds where not allowed into the shrine of Ocridion afterwards.
 Cercaphus then fled with his new bride Cydippe, and only returned home when Ochimus had grown old.
 When he eventually died, Cercaphus inherited his brother's throne, and Cydippe became queen.

 Cydippe, who later changed her name to Cyrbia, bore her uncle three sons; Cameirus, Ialysus, and Lindus, each of which founded a Rhodian city they named after themselves (Camirus, Ialysus and Lindos respectively).